dizcza/hashcat-wpa-server/README.md

     dizcza/hashcat-wpa-server:intel-cpu
 ```

 That's all!
 Navigate to [localhost:9111](localhost:9111).
-All the captures, user-defined wordlists and rules, and the SQL database are stored in the `~/.hashcat/wpa-server` folder.
+The captured hasdshakes, user-defined wordlists and rules, and the SQL database will be stored in the `~/.hashcat/wpa-server` folder.

-### Building the image locally
+#### Building the image locally

 ```
 mkdir -p ~/.hashcat/wpa-server